Bitter Melon

 Benefits Of Use

-Bitter melon may be useful in the following conditions.
+This supplement may be useful in the following conditions.

 • Chronic fatigue syndrome and herpes.
 Extract is 2-3 times more effective thatn acyclovir sensitive strains of herpes and up to 1000 times more effective for resistent strains.
 Chronic fatigue syndrome has been associated with herpes.